 If you think about it, that must have been one helluva ugly shot.
 Because not only is Amy Winehouse fugly appearance-wise, she has an ugly drug addiction problem, an ugly attitude, and a downright ugly voice, IMHO.
 When I first heard her music, it sounded to me like a woman high off her rocker on crack.
 And that was before she was caught smoking the rock on video!
 I've heard her albums multiple times out of sheer peer pressure to be cool, but I just don't get it.
 I find her music old-fashioned and nothing special.
 It is perplexing to me why she is so popular and receives so much universal praise for her music.
 I'm tempted to hold American Idol-like auditions at drug rehab centers around the country to find the next "musical genius" and really milk this craze!

 I applaud Gary McCord for continuing to interject his hilarious but dead-on accurate comments during golf broadcasts.
-While uptight old farts like the might find his comments offensive, I find them entertaining, especially during boring golf tournaments.
+While uptight old farts like the Men of the Masters might find his comments offensive, I find them entertaining, especially during boring golf tournaments.
 Gary McCord is good, very good.
 He is Tiger Woods good.
 Well maybe not that good!

 Sunday, May 25, 2008